speedment/speedment-doc/pages/introduction.md

 | `GROUP BY`   | `collect(groupingBy())` |
 | `COUNT`      | `count()`    |

 Speedment allows all these Stream operations to be used.
+Read more on Stream to SQL Equivalences [here](https://speedment.github.io/speedment-doc/speedment_examples.html#sql-equivalences).

 ### Additional Features
 Here are some of the many other features packed into the Speedment tool!